Royal Palace of Madrid: The baroque palace

+The palace is now open to the public, except during state functions, although it is so large that only a selection of rooms are on the visitor route at any one time, the route being changed every few months.
+An admission fee is charged; however, at some times it is free.

 Exterior

-The main facade of the palace, the one facing the Plaza de la Armeria, consists of a two-story rusticated stone base, from which rise Ionic columns on Tuscan pilasters framing the windows of the three main floors.
+The main façade of the palace, the one facing the Plaza de la Armeria, consists of a two-story rusticated stone base, from which rise Ionic columns on Tuscan pilasters framing the windows of the three main floors.
 The upper story is hidden behind a cornice which encircles the building and is capped with a large balustrade.
 This was adorned with a series of statues of saints and kings, but these were relocated elsewhere under the reign of Charles III to give the building a more classical appearance.

-The restoration of the facade in 1973, which includes Sabitini's balcony of four Doric columns, returned some of Sachetti's sculptures.
+The restoration of the façade in 1973, which includes Sabitini's balcony of four Doric columns, returned some of Sachetti's sculptures.
 These include statues of the Aztec ruler Moctezuma II and the Inca emperor Atahualpa, works by Juan Pascual de Mena and Domingo Martínez, respectively.
 Representations of the Roman emperors Honorius, Theodosius I, and Arcadius by G.D.
 Olivieri, and Trajan by Felipe de Castro were placed in the Prince's courtyard.
 Flanking Sabatini's clock the Statues of Philip V, Ferdinand VI, Barbara of Braganza and Maria Luisa of Savoy interspersed with The Rising Sun Following the Zodiac.
 Above the clock is the royal coat of arms flanked by angels, and, above that, bells that date from 1637 and 1761.